-Need for regulation of pancreatic size
+A. Need for regulation of pancreatic size

 As discussed earlier, the size of the pancreas and the spectrum of digestive enzymes that it produces are generally related to the animal's size and diet.
-The pancreas must provide sufficient enzymes for digestion and for trypsin a specific feedback system mediated by CCK is present to maintain the activity of trypsin in the intestinal lumen (69).
+The pancreas must provide sufficient enzymes for digestion and for trypsin a specific feedback system mediated by CCK is present to maintain the activity of trypsin in the intestinal lumen (79).
 Thus, the conditions that induce adaptive pancreatic growth are generally related to changes in diet.
-An increase in food intake such as occurs in pregnancy, lactation and cold exposure leads to an increase in pancreatic size in rodents (53, 61, 86, 92).
+An increase in food intake such as occurs in pregnancy, lactation and cold exposure leads to an increase in pancreatic size in rodents (61, 71, 98, 104).
 Whether heavy exercise, which can double caloric intake, would affect pancreatic size would also be worthy of study.
 Also, there is little information as to whether pancreatic size adjusts to increased caloric consumption in humans.

 The converse of increased food intake is starvation.
-Starvation is accompanied by loss of body and organ weights in all species examined from fish to mammals (85).
+Starvation is accompanied by loss of body and organ weights in all species examined from fish to mammals (97).
 While the pancreas has not always been evaluated, all organs in the GI tract decrease their weight during starvation especially the liver and intestine.
-In rats starved for 4 or 7 days, pancreatic weight decreased slightly more than body weight (84, 97, 148).
-Tissue weight and protein decreased more than DNA (93) consistent with cellular atrophy.
-Smaller acini with fewer ZG have also been observed by electron microscopy with starvation (62, 100, 150).
-This was most prominent in phase 3 of starvation when fat reserves have been Similar results have been reported in utilized. catfish (160) and sparrows (16).
-A study in obese humans who were fasted for 20 days showed a decrease in pancreatic juice volume and enzyme content upon pancreatic function testing consistent with pancreatic atrophy although pancreatic size was not measured (33).
-An extreme case is seen in snakes such as pythons that feed on a large meal and then carry out an extended fast (129).
+In rats starved for 4 or 7 days, pancreatic weight decreased slightly more than body weight (96, 109, 161).
+Tissue weight and protein decreased more than DNA (105) consistent with cellular atrophy.
+Smaller acini with fewer ZG have also been observed by electron microscopy with starvation (72, 112, 163).
+This was most prominent in phase 3 of starvation when fat reserves have been utilized.
+Similar results have been reported in catfish (177) and sparrows (19).
+A study in obese humans who were fasted for 20 days showed a decrease in pancreatic juice volume and enzyme content upon pancreatic function testing consistent with pancreatic atrophy although pancreatic size was not measured (38).
+An extreme case is seen in snakes such as pythons that feed on a large meal and then carry out an extended fast (142).
 In this case, the involution of the GI tract occurs while the animal has adequate nutrients but food is not entering the gut.
-That the latter is important is shown by the results of parenteral feeding in rats where the intestine and pancreas atrophy even though normal nutrition is maintained (5, 30).
+That the latter is important is shown by the results of parenteral feeding in rats where the intestine and pancreas atrophy even though normal nutrition is maintained (7, 35).
 Total pancreatic weight and protein were decreased in TPN while results for DNA were not clear.
 This effect of total parental nutrition (TPN) has been ascribed to the loss of GI hormones that normally would be released in response to feeding as well as the absence of nutrients in the lumen.
-Both CCK and bombesin have been shown to reduce the pancreatic atrophy induced by TPN (29, 111) and the atrophy was shown to be due to the loss of luminal protein as the combination of luminal fat, carbohydrate and amino acids could not reverse the pancreatic atrophy induced by TPN (4).
+Both, exogenous CCK and bombesin, have been shown to reduce the pancreatic atrophy induced by TPN in rats (34, 124) and the atrophy was shown to be due to the loss of luminal protein as the combination of luminal fat, carbohydrate and amino acids could not reverse the pancreatic atrophy induced by TPN (6).